 Medon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Medon rank slightly lower than the national average.
-14.93% of adults 25 and older in Medon have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Medon is nearly on par with the US average for all cities of 21.84%: 18.13% of adults 25 and older in Medon have a bachelor's degree or advanced degree.

-The per capita income in Medon in 2022 was $29,971, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
-This equates to an annual income of $119,884 for a family of four.
+The per capita income in Medon in 2022 was $30,367, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $121,468 for a family of four.
 However, Medon contains both very wealthy and poor people as well.

 The people who call Medon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Medon include English, Irish, German, Scots-Irish, and Scottish.